Javidevmr/javidevmr/README.md

 </hr>

 ### Hello!
 Systems and computer engineer.
 Backend developer with passion for learning, discovering and innovating.
-Follower of .NET technologies.
-Follower of .NET without putting aside the application of frontend technologies.
+Follower of .NET technologies without putting aside the application of frontend technologies.

 ### About
 - 🔭 I’m currently working on Backend : web API REST/RESTful in .net Core 3.1. with MSSQL Server